Canadian women are granted the right to vote in federal elections.

 Canadian election campaigns are generally expensive, big-budget affairs featuring an assortment of pricy gimmicks like television commercials, glossy brochures and rented buses with a giant photo of the leader’s face plastered on the side.
 This costs a lot of money, and campaign finance rules exist to prevent things from getting too out of hand.

-Under the terms of the Canada Elections Act, the amount of money a political party and its candidates can spend is limited by a formula of approximately one dollar for every eligible voter.
+Under the terms of the Canada Elections Act, the amount of money a political party and its candidates can spend is limited by a formula of approximately one dollar for every eligible voter in Canada.
 Parties can only raise money from individual donors, with the maximum donation rate capped at $1,500 per person, per party, per year.
 (It is illegal for Canadian political parties to take donations from corporations or unions).
-Corporations and unions themselves, as well as other so-called third-party lobby groups are likewise limited to a budget of $150,000 for politically-themed advertising and activism during elections.
+Corporations and unions themselves, as well as other so-called third-party activist groups are likewise limited to a budget of $150,000 for politically-themed advertising and activity during elections.

 Canada is one of the few countries in the world that uses the so-called “first-past-the-post” (FPTP) electoral system for all its elections.
 Under this system, the winning candidate is whoever gets the most votes, even if “the most” is not an outright majority.
 This is also known as the plurality system.